 Three nights at Embassy Suites Fort Lauderdale: $0

 We stayed in a large 2-room suite with a separate bedroom, a necessity when traveling with a grandparent.
 This is an all-suite hotel, so there isn’t an additional point requirement for booking a suite.
-Look for a full review of the hotel coming to the blog soon!
+Head over to this post for a full review of the hotel!

 A majority of the points I needed for the trip were earned through the Hilton Surpass American Express 100,000 point sign-up bonus.
 This increased sign-up bonus is available again, so now is a great time to add this card to your wallet!
 I earned about 20,000 more from just regular spending with the card (at 6 points per dollar they add up quickly!) and the remainder I had in my account.

 We enjoyed the complimentary made-to-order hot breakfast at the Embassy Suites every morning.
 I think it was the best free breakfast I’ve ever had at a hotel.
 We filled up on breakfast and only ate a light lunch each day!